 Second, we are a lot closer than any other private fusion effort.
-TAE, our closest rival, has to increase their yield a thousand times more than we do.
+HB11, our closest rival, has to increase their yield a 300 times more than we do.

 Third, our process gives us a lot of leverage to convert small gains in compression to large gains in yield.
 Our device produces a tiny ball of ultra-hot plasma called a “plasmoid”.
 We have already gotten this plasmoid to the more than 2 BILLION degrees temperature we need.
 But we have to make it denser.
 Fortunately for every factor of two we improve the compression, and thus decrease the plasmoid radius, we get a factor of four increase in density.
 For every factor of four increase in density, we get a factor of 16 increase in fusion yield.
 In mathematical terms, yield goes up as the compression ratio to the fourth power.